Courage Quashigah: Politics

 During the military rule of the Provisional National Defence Council (PNDC), he was the Chief Operations Officer at the (PNDC) Headquarters, Gonjar Barracks, Burma Camp, Accra.
-He has also served as a Member of the Police Council of Ghana.
+He also served as a Member of the Police Council of Ghana.
 Quashigah was formerly a close ally of Jerry Rawlings, Head of state of Ghana and chairman of the PNDC.
 On September 24, 1989, Quashigah and four others were arrested for allegedly plotting to overthrow the PNDC government.
 He was finally released in 1992.
 In 1998, he became the national organiser of the New Patriotic Party (NPP).
 After the NPP formed a government in January 2001, Quashigah was appointed Minister of Agriculture.
-He was appointed Health Minister after a cabinet reshuffle in 2005 after President Kufuor had been re-elected in the December 2004 presidential election.
+He was appointed Health Minister after a cabinet reshuffle in 2005 after President Kufuor was re-elected in the December 2004 presidential election.
 Whilst serving as minister of Health, Quashigah received notable recognition for outstanding contribution towards initiating a national health education on healthy lifestyle living and nutrition in Ghana.
 His efforts was successful as the Africa Union adopted and called on member states to declare the last Friday of each year as Africa's Healthy Lifestyles Day.
 Quashigah was named best health Minister in Africa by the Country Awards Council Ghana.

 Personal life

-He was married to the late Gertrude Quashigah, the CEO of Ambar Quality Foods Limited and the National Coordinator of the School Feeding Program.
+He was married to Gertrude Quashigah, the CEO of Ambar Quality Foods Limited and the National Coordinator of the School Feeding Program.